MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/Google Play.md

     At this point, you should be able to access the API through the service account.
 For more information, see [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/accounts/docs/OAuth2ServiceAccount).

-For more information on this please check out this link:
+For more information please check out this link:
 <https://developers.google.com/android-publisher/getting_started>

-**You are now done with the Google pre-requisites and ready to publish an update to the Play store from Mobile Center**
+**The Google pre-requisites are done and we now move to the next step of publishing an update to an existing Google Play application from Mobile Center**

 ### Step1: Create a Store in Mobile Center